DavidMercier/PopIn/doc/models.rst

    :scale: 30 %
    :align: center

-   *Schematic cross section of deformation profile of a hard brittle film on an elastic-plastic substrate under indentation.*
+   *: Schematic cross section of deformation profile of a hard brittle film on an elastic-plastic substrate under indentation.*

 In the :numref:`popin_mechanisms_2`, :math:`R` is the radius of the spherical indenter, :math:`t` is the thickness of the thin film, :math:`F_\text{c}` is the applied load, :math:`h` is the indentation displacement, :math:`c` the radius of the plastic zone in the substrate and :math:`a_\text{c}` the contact radius between the indenter and the thin film.